-Otto Gumaelius is a London based, Botswana raised, percussionist specialising in the Kwanongoma marimba of southern Africa.
-He writes and performs with his band Otto & The Mutapa Calling, and teaches music from Zimbabwe, South Africa and Botswana through his company, African Marimba Music Ltd. He is also a published author with a 1st Class Master of Arts Honours Degree in International Management.
+Otto Gumaelius is a London based, Botswana raised, percussionist specialising in the Kwanongoma marimba and mbira nyunga nyunga of southern Africa.
+He writes and performs with his band, Otto & The Mutapa Calling, and teaches music from Zimbabwe, South Africa and Botswana through his cultural arts and events company, Taste of Southern Africa.
+He is also a published author with a 1st Class Master of Arts Honours Degree in International Management.
 He speaks four languages, and has lived, studied and worked in five countries around the world.

 Born and bred in Botswana, Otto started playing and performing in marimba bands in 1998 at the age of 11.
 He continued to play marimba music throughout his secondary school years, studying under marimba pioneer and composer, Alport Mhlanga.
 He played in the school band until he left Botswana in 2003, having performed widely in Botswana and South Africa.

 After relocating to Sweden, Otto joined Zimba Marimba Band, a high energy marimba band specialising in the music, dance and traditions of the Shona people of Zimbabwe.
 With Zimba, through the great initiative of Peta Axelsson, Otto got to delve deeply into the music of Zimbabwe; learning from and performing with an array of internationally acclaimed musicians; working on marimba, mbira, dance and drumming, with performances in and around Scandinavia, Botswana, Mozambique, South Africa, Zimbabwe and the United States of America.
 Highlights include performances for the King and Queen of Sweden in 2003, ZimFest in the USA in 2004, and being specially invited to perform at HIFA - Harare International Festival of the Arts - in 2007.

 Otto moved to London in 2010 after graduating, and played with acts and artists including Flame Lily Arts, Afriquoi and Tsungai Tsikirai.
 In 2016, Otto quit his job as a project manager to pursue a full time career in music.
-He formed African Marimba Music Ltd which specialises in marimba music workshops and performances, with a focus on the traditions of southern Africa, before later broadening the scope of the company and re-branding to Taste of Southern Africa.
+He first formed African Marimba Music Ltd which specialised in marimba music workshops and performances with a focus on the traditions of southern Africa, before later broadening the scope of the company and re-branding to Taste of Southern Africa.